 Noughts + Crosses cast: Who will return?

-Of the main cast, the following would likely return for a second season of Noughts + Crosses.
+Of the main cast, the following have all been confirmed for a second season of Noughts + Crosses.

 - Masali Baduza (Persephone “Sephy” Hadley)